elcodo254/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-shell variables expansions projects
+Shell variables expansions projects
-0-alias: create alias
+0-alias: Create alias
-1-hello_you:use expansion to get current user
+1-hello_you: Use expansion to get current user
+2-path: Add a directory to PATH